Join Our FREE Live Webinar

 2. Learn Virginia Real Estate Wholesaling Laws & Contracts

 Arming yourself with research is key to establishing a successful wholesale investment operation in Virginia.
-While a Virginia real estate license is not required to wholesale, most wholesalers have a solid understanding of Virginia’s real estate and licensing law before they begin – if only to avoid overstepping boundaries and committing a violation.
+For those wondering, do you need a license to do wholesale real estate, a Virginia real estate license is not required to wholesale.
+However, most wholesalers have a solid understanding of Virginia’s real estate and licensing law before they begin – if only to avoid overstepping boundaries and committing a violation.

 Virginia administers its real estate, brokerage, and license law based on the Code of Virginia Law Title 54.1, Chapter 21 – Real Estate Brokers, Salespersons, and Rental Location Agents.
 Virginia law